Judith Arcana: Personal life

 Born February 5, 1943 in Cleveland, Ohio, she is the daughter of Anne Solomon and Norman Rosenfield.
 Following the death of Anne Rosenfield in March 1944, Norman Rosenfield married Ida Epstein in July 1945.

-Mothering, perhaps as a consequence of her mother's death, has been one of Arcana's primary subjects.
-She currently lives in Portland, Oregon.
+Arcana was raised with communist and socialist extended family, which she has credited in part for her activism.

+Arcana's family moved frequently during her childhood, with stints in Milwaukee and Gary, Indiana, where they attended an Orthodox synagogue, as it was the only synagogue in the area.
+Arcana did not have a bat mitzvah, as it was not common in her community at the time.

+At a young age, Arcana decided to become a teacher, "partly out of interest and partly because, in those days, there were only a few things a girl could be".

 Career

 Judith Arcana's first teaching job was at the high school she graduated from, Niles Township High School (East Division) in Illinois.
-She did her student teaching there in spring of 1964 and returned in the fall as a full time teacher.
+She did her student teaching there in spring of 1964 and returned in the fall as a full time teacher after graduating from Northwestern University with a BA in English.
 She taught at Niles until the spring of 1970, when the school board fired her – despite tenure – along with two other teachers (John Palm and Nancy Tripp).
-The three were considered radically innovative, and even dangerous, by the school board.
+Although officially the three were fired due to "not keeping attendance correctly," Arcana has said that both the teachers and students knew they had been fired due to students' political beliefs and actions.
+Arcana and Palm pursued a public hearing regarding their firings, which lasted months; the hearing ultimately upheld the firings.
+Arcana has credited this public hearing as her political awakening.

+After the dissolution of the Jane Collective, where she had worked between 1970 and 1972, Arcana began teaching classes on bodies and sexuality at high schools and colleges.
+She also taught these classes weekly at Dwight Prison through the Women's Union.
+She also undertook an Urban Preceptorship in Preventive Medicine (University of Illinois Medical School 1973).

+Arcana worked at Columbia College Chicago, teaching Bodies classes and women's literature.

+She earned an MA in Women's Studies (Goddard College 1979) and a PhD in Literature (Loyola University of Chicago 1989).

 Her last teaching job was at the Union Graduate School (which has since morphed into the Union Institute & University).
 She began work there as a dean in early 1989 and left, as faculty emerita, in the early 2000s.
 At Union, Arcana was a dean in the Graduate College, Founding Director of the Center for Women, adviser to interdisciplinary doctoral students, and a convener of residential colloquium and seminars.

-Judith Arcana is an experienced speaker and performer of her work with TV/radio experience and years of performances at bookstores, colleges and community events.
-She has received awards and grants from Oregon Literary Arts, the Barbara Deming Memorial Fund/Money for Women, the Puffin Foundation, the Rockefeller Archive Center and the doctoral faculty of the Union Graduate School, as well as residencies and fellowships from Ragdale, Soapstone, the Montana Artists Refuge, the Mesa Refuge and the Helene Wurlitzer Foundation.

-She has taught literature, writing and interdisciplinary topics in Women's Studies in high schools, colleges, libraries, living rooms, a state prison and a county jail.
-She holds a PhD in Literature (Loyola University of Chicago 1989), an MA in Women's Studies (Goddard College 1979), an Urban Preceptorship in Preventive Medicine (University of Illinois Medical School 1973) and a BA in English (Northwestern University 1964).